-\Measurements are not available for the whole simulation period cations that emission rates in regions to the east of Germany 555 may be underestimated for the period evaluated.

-- To verify the assumption of underestimated EC emissions, three additional model runs were performed in order to improve the simulation of BC mass concentrations, as summarized in Table 2.
-For the second model run (R2), the EU-560 CAARI EC emissions were spatially scaled to the ARCTAS - BC inventory level to account for possible emission changes from 2005 to 2008.
+- tion sites.
+The results indicate that the largest model bias in the BC mass concentration was found, when the air masses came from the eastern and south-eastern directions.
+Considering that the meteorology was well simulated by the model and taking also the results for $PM{10}$ and AOD into account, there are strong indications that emission rates in regions to the east of Germany may be underestimated for the period evaluated. - To verify the assumption of underestimated BC emissions, three additional model runs were performed in order to improve the simulation of BC mass concentrations, as summarized in Table 2.
+For the second model run (R2), the EUCAARI BC emissions were spatially scaled to the ARCTAS BC inventory level to account for possible emission changes from 2005 to 2008.
 The scaling was done by calculating the EC emissions in both inventories on a $1^{\circ} \times 1^{\circ}$ grid.
-Dividing each ARCTAS emission rate in individual $1^{\circ}$ grid cell by the corresponding EUCAARI EC emission rate in the same grid cell, a scaling map was derived.
+Dividing each ARCTAS emission rate

+- in individual 1° grid cell by the corresponding EUCAARI BC emission rate in the same grid cell, a scaling map was derived.
 This scaling map was then applied on the original EUCAARI emission inventory to conserve its high spatial resolution.
-The scaling leads to an increase of emissions especially in the western and southwestern part of Germany and in Poland (Figure S2).
-However, it is worth noticing that different methodologies were used for developing both inventories, which may also result in differences in emission numbers.
-This scaling procedure results in a slightly lower total emission rate in the modelling domain of 0.62 tons day-1 in comparison to the emission from the original EUCAARI inventory (Table 2).
-For model run R3, the EUCAARI EC emissions were simply multiplied by a factor of 2, which is justified by the fact that global BC emission estimates may vary by a factor of 0.5-2 (Vignati et al., 2010).
-For model run R4, another scaling procedure was applied, in which the inventory was scaled by a factor of 5 but only for locations to the east of 15°E longitude.
-This
+The scaling leads to an increase of emissions especially in the western and south-western part of Germany and in Poland (Fig. S2).
+However, it is worth noticing that different method- - ologies were used for developing both inventories, which may also result in differences in emission numbers.
+This scaling procedure results in a slightly lower total emission rate in the modelling domain of 0.62 t d-1 in comparison to the emission from the original EUCAARI inventory (Table 2).
+For model run R3, the EUCAARI BC emissions were simply multiplied by a factor of 2, which is justified by the fact that global BC emis- - sion estimates may vary by a factor of 0.5-2 (Vignati et al., 2010).
+For model run R4, another scaling procedure was applied, in which the inventory was scaled by a factor of 5 but only for locations to the east of 15° E longitude.
+This scaling strategy is supported by the fact that the BC model bias is higher when the continental air masses were originated from the east and southeast.
+It is also justified by the fact that the BC - emission may vary by a factor of 2-5 on regional scale (Ramanathan and Carmichael, 2008).
+Relatedly, Chi et al. (2013) also reported that by using EMEP CO emissions in a simple Lagrange disperse model, the simulated CO concentration was by a factor of 5 lower than the observation at a remote boreal forest site in Russia.
+This scaling method increases the total emission in the domain to 2.07 t d-1.
+For R5 in Table 2 the - BC emissions are set to 0 for calculating the radiative forcing, which will be described later.